It should come as no surprise that companies that lead in employee engagement are often some of the most successful and profitable organizations.

 Moreover, Inchcape has worked to align its employee recognition program with these values, rewarding employees who live the company culture with discounted new cars, services, and financial rewards.

-Mars, Inc. Is Pretty Sweet to Its Employees
+5. Mars, Inc. Is Pretty Sweet to its Employees

 Maybe that’s just how it’s done in a 100% family-owned business.

-According to research by Fortune, turnover is only around 5% in the United States, and the company can claim families who have had generation after generation working for the company.
+According to research by Fortune, turnover is only around 5% in the United States, and Mars can claim families who have had generation after generation working for the company.

 Mars knows that to inspire this kind of dedication, it has to earn it.